ammeyjohn/Kepler/README.md

 Kepler
 ======

-My ideal project represents the lift forms on the gemini.
+My ideal project represents the life forms on the gemini.